rayapetkova/rayapetkova/README.md

 ### 👨🏻‍💻 About Me
 - 💡 I like new technologies.
-- 📚 Currently learning Python Web Development in SoftUni.
+- 📚 I am currently learning Python Web Development in SoftUni.
 - 🌱 Fun facts: I play badminton🏸 and I like ice skating⛸️ and maths📐.

 <a target="_blank" align="right">